lbell/pretty-google-calendar/README.md

 ### Shortcode Options

-`list_days="28"` Sets the number of days to show in the list tab.
-Defaults to 28. \
+`locale="en"` \
-`locale="en"` Sets the locale for calendar.
+Sets the locale for calendar.
 Defaults to "en".

+`list_type="listDay"`\
+Sets the list type.
+Options: listDay, listWeek, listMonth, listYear, and listCustom\* (also accepts day, week, month year, custom) \
+Defaults to `listCustom` for backward compatibility.

+Note: listCustom allows you to set te number of days you want to display from the current date.
+Whereas listMonth shows all the events from this month (including past events), `list_type="custom" custom_days="28"` will show the next 28 days across months.

+`custom_days="28"`
+Sets the number of days to show in the list tab.
+Defaults to 28.
+Only used with listCustom.

+`custom_list_button="list"`
+Sets the label for the listCustom button.
+Defaults to "list".

 ### Obtaining Google Calendar API Key